xikodev/timesheriff/PRIVACY.md

-# Privacy Policy for TimeChief Discord Bot
+# Privacy Policy for TimeSheriff Discord Bot

 Effective Date: 2025-07-22
 Last Updated: 2025-07-22

-Thank you for using TimeChief!
-This Privacy Policy explains how we collect, use, and protect your data when interacting with the TimeChief Discord bot.
+Thank you for using TimeSheriff!
+This Privacy Policy explains how we collect, use, and protect your data when interacting with the TimeSheriff Discord bot.

 ---

 ## 1. What Information We Collect

-TimeChief collects and stores the following information:
+TimeSheriff collects and stores the following information:

 - Your Discord User ID
 - Your selected timezone (via the `/settimezone` command)